 Outreach to obtain inventory, locational, and water quality data on state small water systems

-Element 3: Cost analysis for interim and long-term solutions – a methodology will be developed to estimate the most sustainable and cost-effective solutions to drinking water problems identified in Elements 1 and 2.
+Element 3: Cost analysis for interim and long-term solutions – a methodology will be developed to estimate the most sustainable and cost-effective solutions to drinking water problems identified in Elements 1 and 2.Data and information available beyond the Needs Analysis, as well as work being done in other programs (both within the Water Boards and by other state agencies) will also be considered (to the extent feasible which still allows for the efficient funding of projects) in identifying systems, state smalls, and domestic wells that are at risk for the purposes of developing the Fund Expenditure Plan.

+Fund Expenditure Plan Priorities

+In addition to building on the Needs Analysis, consistent with Health and Safety Code section 116769, subdivision (b), the Fund Expenditure Plan must prioritize funding for all of the following:

+Assisting DACs served by a public water system, and Low-Income Households served by a state small water system or a domestic well.

+The consolidation or extension of service, when feasible, and administrative and managerial contracts or grants entered into for administrators (pursuant to Health and Safety Code section 116686) where applicable.

+Funding costs other than those related to capital construction costs, except for capital construction costs associated with consolidation and service extension to reduce the ongoing unit cost of service and to increase sustainability of drinking water infrastructure and service delivery.

 Identification of Water Systems Needing Solutions

-Water systems needing solutions to provide safe and affordable drinking water will be identified in the fund expenditure plan by utilizing the following:
+Water systems needing solutions to provide safe and affordable drinking water will be identified in the Fund Expenditure Plan by utilizing the following:

-Public water systems identified as being currently in violation of one or more federal or state primary drinking water standards with an enforcement action taken; with failures to meet primary or secondary drinking water standards; or that fails to provide a pure and wholesome water supply.
+Public water systems identified as being currently in violation of one or more federal (e.g., USEPA Region 9 violations) or state primary drinking water standards with an enforcement action taken; or with failures to meet primary or secondary drinking water standards.
 These systems consistently fail to deliver safe and affordable drinking water.

-Public water systems at risk as determined by risk criteria identified in the Drinking Water Needs Analysis
+Public water systems at risk as determined by risk criteria identified in the Needs Analysis

 Review of a map created by the State Water Board Division of Water Quality of aquifers that are at high risk of containing contaminants that exceed safe drinking water standards that are used or likely to be used as a drinking water source for a state small water system or domestic well